sukjo/dynamic_resume/README.md

 ![screenshot of a the formatted resume in a web browser](/screengrabs/screenshot_0.png "resume preview")

-# Dynamic Résumé (currently under construction!)
+# Dynamic Resumes for the Dynamic Being

-This template allows you to store your resume data in a Google Spreadsheet and automatically format it in a single-page, print-ready layout using HTML/CSS/JavaScript.
+This tutorial shows you how to set up your resume using a spreadsheet so you can create different versions of your work history with the click of a checkbox.
+The data is automatically formatted into a single-page, print-friendly layout using HTML, CSS, JavaScript, and jQuery.
 Since the resulting file is a webpage, you can also use it to host your resume online.
-You can preview the final product at [dynamic-resume-preview.netlify.app](https://dynamic-resume-preview.netlify.app/).
+Detailed instructions and template previews can be found at [dynamic-resume-preview.netlify.app](https://dynamic-resume-preview.netlify.app/).
+An abbreviated version of the instructions follows below.

-## How to Use
+## Instructions

 To start, make a copy of this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/194UPVhMNitO4epJYmN_z_FSntCDGL1B8KbSqph9X1ig/edit?usp=sharing).
 Change the sharing settings so that "anyone with the link" can view the document, then copy the share URL.